SasonCoding/VinerfiaBeta/README.md

 <h1>What is?</h1>
 <h4>
-ecommerce website at each hour running many processes to scrape all data from companies(Adidas,Nike,Puma,Rebook), and switch between old database to new database on MongoDB, and all rest of the details on MySQL, it's give to customer to see&buy all items in one website instead search between all 4 websites
+Ecommerce website, at each hour the server is running many processes in order to scrape all th data from companies(Adidas,Nike,Puma,Rebook), and switch between an old database to a new database on MongoDB, and all the rest of the details(User information etc...) on MySQL, This website gives the customer the ability to see&buy all the products on one website instead of searching between all 4 websites.
 </h4>
 <h1>Deployed to Heroku</h1>
 <a href="https://frontend-ben-ecommerce.herokuapp.com/">ben-ecommerce</a>